alexgonca/twitter_watson/README.md

 A friend of mine wanted to use natural language processing (NLP) to analyse the tweets by French presidential candidate Eric Zemmour.
 This is how we went about it.

+All tools mentioned in this tutorial are free (Google Sheets, Twitter API), open source (Facepager, DB Browser for SQLite), or freemium (IBM Watson).

 ## Collecting the Tweets

 We used [Facepager](https://github.com/strohne/Facepager) to collect the tweets.